 - Click the filter you specify to limit features on the map.

-Notice that toggle button turns on after the filter is applied.
+Notice that the toggle button turns on after the filter is applied.
 Click the filter button again to remove the filtering from the map.
-You can also turn on and off the toggle button to apply or remove the filter.
+You can also turn the toggle button on and off to apply or remove the filter.

 - Type or choose a value in the text box if Ask for values is checked when the filter is created.
 Click the filter button to remove the filtering from the map.
-You may notice the arrow icon next to the filter.
-Click it to hide the input values.
+Click the arrow button next to the filter to hide the input values.

-- Click the Create custom filter icon under the bottom-right corner to define your own filters when applicable.
+- Click the Create custom filter button in the lower right corner to define your own filters when applicable.